SN-Host/X-Search/README.md

 - [Configuring new domains](Configuring%20new%20domains.md)

 ## Limitations

+- **X-Search is still young.** It is also my first major piece of independent software.
+Kindly expect and forgive technical issues as the project is refined over time.

 - **X-Search is an honest web scraper.** Some domains really don't want that kind of traffic.
-This leaves them currently inacessible.
+This leaves them currently inaccessible.
     - Known examples include:
         - Indeed.com
         - Zillow.com